inko-lang/website/source/faq.html.md

 Aside from any bugs preventing this from happening, yes.
 Inko makes use of Rust's drop semantics to ensure that when a program terminates all of its resources (memory, sockets, etc) are cleaned up before shutting down.

+### How many processes can run concurrently and in parallel?

+The virtual machine has two thread pools: one for executing regular processes, and one for processes that may perform blocking operations, such as reading from a file.
+These pools are known as the primary and secondary pool respectively.

+By default, both pools use a number of threads equal to the number of _logical_ CPU cores.
+This means that a CPU with 8 logical cores can run 16 processes
+concurrently: 8 on the primary pool, and 8 on secondary pool.

+Note that we say _concurrently_ opposed to _in parallel_.
+This is because it's up to the CPU to decide how many of these threads are running in parallel.

+### Can I change the number of threads used by the VM?

+Yes.
+The environment variables `INKO_PRIMARY_THREADS` and `INKO_SECONDARY_THREADS` can be used to control the number of threads used for the primary and secondary pool.